Antique Needlework Sampler

-This rare sampler (about 15 are known from the school) was worked by a young liberated African girl who was
+This rare sampler (about 15 are known from the school) was worked by a young liberated African girl who was probably

-school in the mountain village of Bathurst in Sierra Leone, Africa.
+in the mountain village of Bathurst in Sierra Leone, Africa.
 There she was given her English name "Elizabeth

 Ba??gett".
 Except for the small hole in her English name the condition and colors are quite good.
-The moving and

-(“IFE" was a popular female name in Yoruba that means "love".)
+"IFE" was a popular female name in Yoruba that means "love"

 STEPHEN & CAROL HUBER

 View Other Samplers